ethioall/Ethiopian-date-and-time/README.md

-# Ethiopian Date & Global Time Display
+# Ethiopian Current Local Date and time Display

 This project is a simple, elegant web application that displays the current **Ethiopian date and time**, alongside real-time global times for various major cities.
 It's designed to be user-friendly, visually appealing, and provides a quick reference for understanding time differences.